paddysplace/paddysblog-v3/_drafts/i-ve-tried-nothing-and-i-m-all-out-of-ideas.md

 The number of Pinterest pins claiming to double you page views.
 Help you start making $$$$ in as revenue.
 Become Master of the Universe in 3 easy steps is ridiculous.

-I never expeced to make a penny from blogging.
+I never expected to make a penny from blogging.
 And so far my predictions have been correct.
 I have nothing to say.
 No pearls of wisdom.
 Nothing that hasn't been said a thousand times before.
 And probably better.

 So why do it?
 I'm not a social butterfly.
 I don't know a ton of people.
-I'm shy, introverted and quiet.
-So why do I put myself out there?
+I'm shy, introverted and quiet So why do I put myself out there?

 No, really, why?
 I'd love to know, because I'll be buggered if I know!